Enriching French

 "The French Program at Turnbull School has turned out to be one of the best French Programs we have ever experienced in the educational system."

-French is not merely a subject at Turnbull School; it is celebrated outside the classroom in various ways, including French clubs, choir and assemblies hosted in French by student masters of ceremony.
+Full StoryFrench is not merely a subject at Turnbull School; it is celebrated outside the classroom in various ways, including French clubs, choir and assemblies hosted in French by student MC’s.
 Performances are brought to the school by community French theatre and musical groups.
 French book sales and French reading buddies promote reading in French for enjoyment.
-Our annual Carnaval Glace et Neige is very popular with all students and is yet another way that French comes alive in the school!
+Our Manie Musicale cultural unit and our annual Carnaval Glace et Neige are very popular with all students and is yet another way that French comes alive in the school!
 Senior students organize and run the activities for Carnaval, developing their fluency and enjoyment of the language and culture.

-Many other motivational resources are used, including story books, songs, videos, software and Smart Board activities.
+Many other motivational resources are used, including story books, songs, videos, software and SMART Board activities.
 The School Library also offers many books written in French.

 Kindergarten